powersync-ja/powersync-kotlin/demos/supabase-todolist/README.md

 ## Run the app

 Choose a run configuration for the Android or iOS target in Android Studio and run it.

+For Android, this demo contains two Android apps:

+- [`androidApp/`](androidApp/): This is a regular compose UI app using PowerSync.
+- [`androidBackgroundSync/`](androidBackgroundSync/): This example differs from the regular app in that it uses a foreground service managing the synchronization process.
+The service is started in the main activity and keeps running even after the app is closed.